eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 ##### `user_ops_with_entry_point`

-The `user_ops_with_entry_point` topic is the concatenation of EntryPoint address and UserOperation message serialized using SSZ
+The `user_ops_with_entry_point` topic is the concatenation of EntryPoint address and a list of UserOperations corresponding to the entry point address.
+This message is serialized using SSZ

 The following validations MUST pass before forwarding the `user_ops_with_entry_point` on the network
 - [IGNORE] `verified_at_block_hash` is too far in the past.